Berkanktk/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple command line program for downloading and analyzing videoes from YouTube.
+A simple command line program for downloading and analyzing videos from YouTube.

 Made for educational purposes only.
 Do not use it for commercial use.